paker981/TAI_Project/README.md

 First fullstack project done for a passing grade in the Web Application Technologies course.
 From that moment I started to be strongly interested mainly in front-end environment.
 This was my first contact with techonologies: Angular, .NET and database ultimately PostgreSQL, earlier MS-SQL.
 I worked on the project for about 4 weeks, having a little experience, hence the project could have been better refined in some places.
-It took me about 2 weeks to implement the project.
 ## Of the more interesting solutions used in the project:
 #### JWT implementation and full implementation of password hashing and password strength checking from the API.
 #### Support for payment gateway using Paypal Sandbox, and sending conact email using email gateway.